paduagroup/pol_openmm/build-openmm.md

     so that OpenMM libraries are found.

 That's it.
-This build should also work for OpenMM 7.4.2.
+These build instructions should also work for OpenMM 7.4.2.

 ## TGNH Drude thermostat (OpenMM 7.4.2)